dataprotectionscholarsnetwork/dataprotectionscholarsnetwork.github.io/content/en/post/DPD 2026 Programme.md

 disable_share: true
 ---

-### **On the 30th of January 2026 the Data Protection Law Scholars Network (DPSN) organises its fourth international meet-up of data protection law researchers.
+### **On the 30th of January 2026 the Data Protection Law Scholars Network (DPSN) organises its fifth international meet-up of data protection law researchers.
 The event will take place online, between 13:30 and 15:30 Brussels time.** ###

 ## Format/What to expect ##